sbkrz/sbkrz/README.md

 ˗ˏˋ ★ Hi there ˎˊ˗
-Welcome to my GitHub profile! :) I'm Sabrina, passionate abot Data Analysis and Science.
+Welcome to my GitHub profile! :) I'm Sabrina, passionate abot Data Analysis, Science and Finances.
 Also a big nerd when it comes to Psychology and Physics.

 ✮⋆˙ I'm currently workin with:
 - Python (libraries such as Pandas, Numpy, Scipy, Seaborn, Matplotlib, Scikit-learn, textblob, etc.)